shopware5/devdocs/source/blog/_posts/2017-08-24-mutation-testing.md

     Covered Code MSI: 50%
 ```

-As we can see, humbug created 4 mutations, 2 mutants were killed and 2 mutants was not detected.
+As we can see, humbug created 4 mutations, 2 mutants were killed and 2 mutants were not detected.
 So let us have a look at the generated mutations which are not detected:

 ```php
     public function isGreaterThan(int $x, int $y): bool